josvromans/imagetools/capture_canvas/README.md

 Capture Canvas
 ================

-An example webpage, that creates random artworks and saves the content of the html <canvas> as a jpeg image.
+An example webpage, that creates random artworks and saves the content of the html canvas as a jpeg image (png is also possible).
 This will be done in bulk, so you could save 100 different iterations by navigating to the webpage once.
+It will refresh automatically.
 This can work by putting ?counter=100 at the end of the url.
 When not adding anything, the default will be 5.
 So when opening the below page, it will generate and save 5 images in your Downloads folder.